Author: Nilesh Dherange, CTO, Gurucul

-Last October, Gartner observed in one of its subscription reports the importance of identity analytics (IdA) as the solution set to address these challenges.
-With its risk-based approach, Gurucul’s IdA solution delivers unique value through its advanced risk scoring and aggregation mechanism.
-It uses proprietary data science and algorithms to create unique risk scores for each user in the organization, based on their accounts, entitlements and context derived from their identity attributes and behaviors in all silos.
+Last October, Gartner observed in one of its subscription reports the importance of Identity Analytics (IdA) as the solution set to address these challenges.
+With its risk-based approach, Gurucul’s Identity Analytics solution delivers unique value through its advanced risk scoring and aggregation mechanism.
+It uses proprietary data science and algorithms to create unique risk scores for each user in the organization, based on their accounts, access entitlements and context derived from their identity attributes and behaviors in all silos.
 Using a big data platform, driven by mature machine learning models, it ingests both structured and unstructured data to aggregate context information and uses that for intelligent decision making.
 That’s the missing piece IAMs need to be successful in keeping pace with today’s rapidly expanding threat plane.
-Numerous business leaders, like the one who found 70% of his organization’s privileged access entitlements were unknown, have seen the value of IdA before facing an avoidable and costly insider breach.
+Numerous business leaders, like the one who found 70% of his organization’s privileged access entitlements were unknown, have seen the value of Identity Analytics before facing an avoidable and costly insider breach.

-To learn more about IdA, check out our product page: Identity Analytics
+To learn more about Identity Analytics, check out our product page: Identity Analytics